bart-kroon/TM1/doc/CONTRIBUTING.md

   - Indicate if the limitation is due to MIV e.g. `asps_long_term_ref_atlas_frames_flag == 0` in `RefListStruct` (in TMIV 6.1)
   - or due to the implementation, e.g. `vui_hrd_parameters_present_flag = 0` in `VuiParameters` (in TMIV 6.1)
 - Although most current modules (=.cpp/.hpp/.h tuple) are at RBSP level, containing all syntax structures carried within, it is allowed to have a new module for a new syntax structure however small or big.
 - The public interface has to match exactly with the syntax structure.
-TODO(bartkroon) can we offer addtional API?
+TODO(bartkroon) can we offer additional API?
 - The implementation of the getters and setters shall check all semantics that can be checked in that context.
 For those checks, use
   - `VERIFY_V3CBITSTREAM()`and  `VERIFY_MIVBITSTREAM()`, which are almost the same but the messages are different.
 You can find examples where in the same code both are used: the first to check the parsing and the second to check if a MIV restriction was applied.
   - `LIMITATION()` for when TMIV does not implement everything it should do.
 Again, that is just a different message.
 - The parser/formatter (decodeFrom/encodeTo) shall check all semantics that can be checked in that context.

+## Best practices for development

+### Break on exceptions

+If you want to debug bitstream related errors, e.g. if `VERIFY_*BITSTREAM` is throwing an exception, it is a good idea to set your IDE to break on unhandled exceptions ([Visual Studio instructions](https://docs.microsoft.com/en-us/visualstudio/debugger/managing-exceptions-with-the-debugger), [CLion instructions](https://www.jetbrains.com/help/clion/using-breakpoints.html#exception-breakpoints)and start a debugging session.